How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

+First it was how to start a travel blog, and now already you wanna know how to get paid, right?
+Don’t worry, it’s normal!
 How long is a piece of string?
 Many bloggers make nothing, be aware of that.
 Successful bloggers can make hundreds of thousands of dollars per year.
 For me, making the first $100USD was key, from there the limit is determined by you.
 I expanded aggressively and bought more and more blogs, which in the end made me more than a million dollars.
 If I can do it, so can you.
 Honestly.
 But it all starts here.

 TECH CHAT GLOSSARY

 Don’t worry, I didn’t understand so many of the terms when I started either, let me try to break it down for you guys.
 If you need any more explanations, comment on my facebook page or in the comments below and I’ll add those terms too, thanks.